rashid2608/Hello-World/README.md

   Hi Humans
   my name is Muhammed Harun.
-  i am 2nd year student of department of biotechnology indian institute of technology. my hobbies are playing cricket and tennis.
+  i am 2nd year student of department of biotechnology indian institute of technology kharagpur. my hobbies are playing cricket and tennis.